 6. Start Blogging (CHECK!)

-Before this blog, I started blogging on my own Christian mom website (it was cleverly named psalmsformoms.com).
-As anyone has, I’m sure, I greatly questioned my faith after starting my blog, and quickly ran out of things to write about.
+Before this blog, I started blogging on my own Christian mom website (it was cleverly named psalmsformoms.com). *Update* that domain is now worth almost $4,000!* As anyone has, I’m sure, I greatly questioned my faith after starting my blog, and quickly ran out of things to write about.
 I found myself quoting bible verses I hadn’t thoroughly studied, and felt more and more like a phony.
 My heart wasn’t in it.

 Sorry Jesus.
 I’m still working on it.

 I’ve always felt compelled to write, though.
 It’s been the constant in my life that has always helped me express myself.
 So, I am so thrilled to have this blog now, and really feel this is the right time and place in my life to buckle down and write.

 Okay, now you can laugh!
 I seriously want to do it one day.
 All the crazy, romantic movies of my youth had some kind of skinny dipping scene in it.
 I hope to gather the courage to do it one day with the hubs. 😉

 This actually scares me to death to think about.
 Not just because I have a horrible singing voice (I can remember my sister peeking into my room with this bewildered look on her face after listening to me sing “Who I am Inside” by Christina Aguilera- remember Disney’s Mulan?)
 LOL my millennial is showing.
 She really hurt my feelings that day when she told me I couldn’t actually sing, but that’s what sisters are for :).

 I’d love to (maybe after a shot to two) pick up that microphone and really do it!